Having a hard time finding a doorbell sensor for your home automation system?

 - Test it out!

-Here’s what mine looks like after installation and testing:
+Here’s what mine looks like after installation and testing (without the cover):

 In my testing, it wasn’t even that critical to get the reed sensor close since they are pretty sensitive.
 Within half an inch or so should do it.
 Of course, your mileage may vary depending on the strength of the magnetic field created by your doorbell.